stevenc-stb/spdx-3-model/model/Core/Properties/actionEndTime.md

 # actionEndTime

 ## Summary

-Property that describes the time at which a action stops.
+Property that describes the time at which an action stops.

 ## Description
 buildEndTime describes the time at which a action stops or finishes.